tne-ai/app-whiskey/README.md

 1. The Web frontend doesn't work?
 Make sure you have done a git pull in tne-app-content
 1. The Backend doesn't work?
+Ensure that your local `wastex_extraction` function is up to date.
+See below for how to reinstall.
-Go to the local installation and you should see the Workspace > Model > Wastex Document -> JSON, start a new chat and just say hello world, it should return a JSON object.
-If it says "model not found", make sure that Claude Sonnet 3.5 is enabled.
-Go to New Chat and look for that name.
+   Also, go to the local installation and you should see the Workspace > Model > Wastex Document -> JSON, start a new chat and just say hello world, it should return a JSON object.
+If it says "model not found", make sure that you have wastex_extraction in your Functions and you have the openai api set in your connections
-1. The google key is required and should be the
+1. The google key is required and should be set in the Functions tab as a valve for the wastex_extraction function

 ## Importing the custom function into Open Webui and set Google Gemini Key

-Note that the model import is currently broken, so you have to manually recreate the function and the model:
+Note that the model import is currently broken (for the deployed version), so you have to manually recreate the function and the model:

 1. In OWUI, click on icon in top right -> Admin Panel -> Function -> Import Functions
 1. Import the function at `OpenWebUI/function-wastex_extraction-export-1742661446105.json`
 1. Click on the Valve icon next to the function in Admin Settings > Function > wastex_extraction > Gear icon ⚙️. and fill in the google api key.
-MODEL ID IS MEANINGLESS, just leave it blank
+MODEL ID IS MEANINGLESS, just leave it blank.

 ## Currently Broken: Automatic Model Import

-1. Click on Workspace -> Models -> Import Models (This is currently broken) Import the model at `OpenWebUI/wastex-document---json-1741657611445.json`
+1. Click on Workspace -> Models -> Import Models (This is currently broken) Import the model at `OpenWebUI/wastex-document---json-1741657611445.json` (this might work locally)

 ## Manual import of Function and Model and Enable OpenAI

 1. can create it manually by going to
    Workspace > Models > Plus sign and copy and pasting the model parameters in
-1. Choose the newly imported `wastex_extraction` as the base model, system prompt doesnt matter, open advanced params
+1. Choose the newly imported `wastex_extraction` as the base model.
+The system prompt doesnt matter.
+Then open advanced params
 1. Set `context_length=204000`, `max_tokens=16384`, `num_keep=16384`
 1. Go to icon in top right -> Admin Panel -> Settings, Click on Connections in the left sidebar, and ensure the `https://api.openai.com/v1` connection is on